ICML 2026 Workshop

 Submission Guidelines

 Submitted papers are composed of a main body, which can be up to 4 pages long, followed by unlimited pages for references and an appendix, all in a single file.
-For details concerning the format of the papers, please see the LaTeX style files (link coming soon).
-All submissions must be via OpenReview (link coming soon) and anonymized, otherwise, they will automatically be rejected.
+For details concerning the format of the papers, please see the LaTeX style files (template link).
+All submissions must be via OpenReview and should be anonymized, otherwise, they will automatically be rejected.
 In particular, any submission whose main body goes over the 4 page limit will be automatically rejected.
+Submissions of both unpublished work and papers currently under review are encouraged.
+We also welcome published work, however, it is only eligible for poster sessions if accepted.

 Organizers